tatupesonen/tatupesonen/README.md

 - Express
 - NestJS
 - Docker
 ...
 This list goes on for a long time.
 I'm not gonna bore you to death and list everything that I have a vague idea of. 😁
+If you're curious, you can always reach me via Discord or via email.

 ## Activity
 Since 2021: